 Ascending Iron Creek Mountain.
 Plateau Mountain in the background.

-Hailstone Butte (mouse over) lies south.
+Hailstone Butte (mouse over) lies south

-False summit
+False summit ahead

 True summit

-Looking southeast, Saddle Mountain on the right
+Looking southeast, Saddle Mountain in the centre (mouse over)

 Heading back to the saddle